MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 Portable PDB hashes will look different from Windows PDB hashes, because of the [SSQP Key Conventions for Portable PDB's](https://github.com/dotnet/symstore/blob/master/docs/specs/SSQP_Key_Conventions.md#portable-pdb-signature).

 <p class="alert alert-warning">
-    <strong>Note for users generating Portable PDB's (.NET Standard):</strong> MyGet <em>can</em> serve the <code>.pdb</code> file to Visual Studio, Rider, WinDBG etc., but we can not rewrite the PDB file to allow linking to source code.
+    <strong>Note for users generating Portable PDB's (.NET Standard / .NET Core):</strong> MyGet <em>can</em> serve the <code>.pdb</code> file to Visual Studio, Rider, WinDBG etc., but we can not rewrite the PDB file to allow linking to source code.
 Portable PDB's work differently in this regard.
-To support source stepping, we recommend using <a href="https://github.com/ctaggart/SourceLink">one of the SourceLink MSBuild tasks to embed sources</a>.
-The <a href="https://github.com/NuGet/Home/issues/6104#issuecomment-361487296">symbols package discussion on NuGet's GitHub</a> may also provide additional tips and tricks.
-If you would like to see a better experience, <a href="https://github.com/NuGet/Home/issues/6104#issuecomment-361487296">tell the NuGet team</a>!
+To support source stepping, we recommend using <a href="https://github.com/dotnet/sourcelink/blob/master/README.md">SourceLink</a>.
 </p>

 ### The source files are still in their original location